CodingMush/homeassistant-brokkoli/TENT_FIXES_SUMMARY_v2.md

 4. Improve error logging and debugging capabilities
 5. Resolve the ImportError that was preventing the integration from loading
 6. Properly register and make the `create_tent` service available
+7. Fix the Tent config flow so it works correctly like Plant and Cycle config flows

 ## Expected Outcome